River Thurne – Candle Dyke to Thurne Mouth

 Womack Water and Ludham

-The attractive village of Ludham with its impressive 14th century St Catherine’s church, is a short walk from the staithe at Womack Water.
-There are a good range of shops and one pub the King’s Arms.
-A Public Telephone is situated near the church.
+The attractive village of Ludham with its impressive 14th century St Catherine’s church, is a short walk from the attractive tree-lined staithe at Womack Water.
+There are two small shops beside the staithe with more shops in the village including a supermarket, butchers and the King’s Arms pub.

 Continuing down the River Thurne you can not fail to notice the white painted Thurne Mill, it marks the entrance to Thurne Dyke and Thurne village, 1 mile below Womack Dyke.
 Extensive moorings are available on both sides of the dyke (fee).